 - 3) all brain and other central nervous system neoplasms, whether benign or malignant, are included.

-Qualifying Terms that Constitute a Diagnosis of Cancer (Reportable)
+Ambiguous Terms that Constitute a Diagnosis of Cancer (Reportable):

-Qualifying Terms that Do Not Constitute a Diagnosis of Cancer (Not Reportable)
+Ambiguous Terms that Do Not Constitute a Diagnosis of Cancer

 Microscopically-confirmed cytologic diagnoses of cancers are reportable regardless of whether the primary site is known.
 If a pathology report contains no diagnosis of active malignant tissue or cells but indicates that there was a prior malignancy of this site, no report is necessary.